shravani-01/shravani-01.GitHub.io./README.md

 Click here to go to [COVID-19 Data](https://github.com/datasets/covid-19)

-This dataset contains the following parameters confirmed tested cases of infected people, reported deaths and the number of people who recovered from the deadly disease.
-Based on these values the data allows us to perform a time series analysis.
+This dataset contains the following parameters - confirmed tested cases of infected people, reported deaths and the number of people who recovered from the deadly disease.
+Based on these values, the data allows us to perform a time series analysis.

 The applications of the above dataset is listed below.
 They are: